neondatabase/website/content/docs/connect/connect-postgres-gui.md

 ## Gather your connection details

-To connect to a Neon database, the following connection details are typically required:
+The following connection details are typically required:

 - hostname
 - port